-The Series 40 calculators can access 130 kbytes of the HP 9114A's 630 kbytes.
+The Series 40 calculators can access 130 kbytes of the HP 9114B's 630 kbytes.
 The following utility, when entered into a Series 40, allows you to access the full 630 kbytes.
 The utility requires that the 82183A Extended I/O Module be installed in your calculator.
 Additionally, this utility is available from the User's Library (#41-09114) on 3 1/2-inch media.

 There are six operations or functions that are affected by this utility when they are executed: WRTP, WRTPV, WRTS, WRTK, WRTA, AND CREATE.
-These functions must create new directory entries.
 All these functions operate the same as before (documented in the HP-IL Module Owner's manual).
-These functions require correct information be placed in the ALPHA and (in some cases) the X registers.
+These 6 HP-IL functions must be reassigned to the keyboard in one of the following ways: